 Some of the features that make Framed Impact a choice bike include the following:

-• Symmetrical handlebars made of high-tension steel
+- Symmetrical handlebars made of high-tension steel

-• Framed alloy U-brakes
+- Framed aluminum U-brakes

-• A standard 1 1/8” loose ball headset
+- A standard 1 1/8” loose ball headset

-• The crank is one piece of forged steel
+- The crank is one piece of forged steel

-• A 14 tooth freewheel
+- A 14 tooth freewheel

-• Single-walled, 36-hole alloy rims
+- Single-walled, 36-hole rims

-• Wide and comfortable pedals with nylon composite
+- Wide and comfortable pedals with nylon composite

-• 36 tooth steel chainring
+- 25 tooth steel chainring

-• Requires minimal maintenance and service because its parts are strong and rust-free
+- Requires minimal maintenance and service because its parts are strong and rust-free.

-• Is attractive and provides customized decoration options in the form of stickers
+- Is attractive and provides customized decoration options in the form of stickers.

-• The bike is lightweight
+- The bike is lightweight.

-• The grips on the bike make it comfortable for long riding
+- The grips on the bike make it comfortable for long riding.

-• The framed impact makes room for high-risk riding behavior
+- The framed impact makes room for high-risk riding behavior..

-• The bike is comparatively heavier than other BMX models
+- The bike is comparatively heavier than other BMX models.

 How to Pick the Best Entry Level BMX Bike

 You can easily find the best entry level BMX bicycle that will serve you for a long time when you pay close attention to the key components.
-Beware of manufacturers who try to make bikes or parts that look like genuine brand-name parts but are actually not.

 However, once you have established that the bike is indeed a genuine BMX, you’ll want to check some of the bike’s key components to ensure that it’s not only durably made but also meets your riding needs.